luiscoco/RabbitMQ_dotNet8WebAPI_producer/README.md

 https://github.com/luiscoco/RabbitMQ_DirectDemo

-Routes messages to the queues based on the "routing key" specified in binding definition.
+Routes messages to the queues based on the "**routing key**" specified in binding definition.

 In order to send a message to a queue, routing key on the message and the routing key of the bound queue must be exactly the same.